endernewton/tf-faster-rcnn/README.md

 # tf-faster-rcnn
 A Tensorflow implementation of faster RCNN detection framework by Xinlei Chen (xinleic@cs.cmu.edu).
 This repository is based on the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).
 For details about the faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf) by Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun.

-**Note**: Several modifications are made when reimplementing the framework, which gives potential improvements.
+**Note**: Several minor modifications are made when reimplementing the framework, which gives potential improvements.
 For details about the modifications and ablative analysis, please refer to the technical report [An Implementation of Faster RCNN with Study for Region Sampling](http://arxiv.org/pdf/).
-If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) and [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).
+If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) or maybe the [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).

 ### Detection Performance
 We only tested it on VGG16 architecture so far.
 Our best performance as of January 2017: